Global methods

 1. Store the original value (e.g. a function).

-2. Create as spy that has internal state to keep track of the function's calls.
+2. Create a spy with internal state to keep track of the function's calls.

 3. Replace the original function with the spy.